Visitation Procedures & Visitor Conduct

-We will greet you with a warm "hello!" as you walk up to our door, and ensure that you walk through the shoe bath before entering our home.
-PLEASE do not be offended by the fact that we will not offer to shake your hand at this stage.
-Hand washing is required first!
+We will greet you with a warm "hello!" as you walk up to our door.
+PLEASE do not be offended by the fact that we will not offer to shake your hand -- 1.
+It's still COVID, 2.
+It's for puppy safety.

 Once inside our home:

 *Take off shoes in our front entrance way.

 PLEASE DO NOT wear flip flops or sandals as you will be required to remove your shoes!
 One alternative option is to bring a pair of socks along with you if you insist on wearing a sandal type shoe.

 After you remove your shoes, we will direct you to sanitize your hands!
 This has been a standard practice procedure loooonnnngggg before COVID -- so no complaining please!

 Once your hands are sanitized, you can freely pet our dogs and puppies within the guidelines already listed on this page.

 REFUSAL to FOLLOW these requests designed for the safety and health of our puppies and dogs will result in you being asked to leave our property IMMEDIATELY!
 We will guide you through the steps as they unfold, so you don't have to worry!

 Think this is extreme!?!
 Think again!
 Following these simple rules is a very small price to pay to help us at Pleasant Meadows ensure that your puppy is healthy and stays that way!
 Parasites and disease are not something to be taken lightly!
 Diseases like, Parvovirus, Giardia, Coccidia, Distemper, Kennel Cough, etc. can all be carried on clothing and live on most surfaces for anywhere from a few months to up to a year!